“Don’t put all your eggs in one basket”

 Tropical harvest from a botanical wonderland

-In the wettest part of the driest continent, the Botanic Ark, in far north Queensland, has transformed degraded cattle grazing country into botanical gardens that preserve tropical plants valued by indigenous people from around the world.
+In the wettest part of the driest continent, the Botanical Ark, in far north Queensland, has transformed degraded cattle grazing country into botanical gardens that preserve tropical plants valued by indigenous people from around the world.
 This almost unbelievable harvest of tropical fruits is just one of the products of their diverse system.
 The gardens also host an array of tropical plants used for their spices, medicines, cosmetics, fibres, oils, dyes and building materials.

 Principle 10: Use & value diversity